WShabti-Team/WShabtiPict/README.md

 OR

 Use WSL (Windows Subsystem for Linux) to execute in linux environment without installing cygwin.
-For compilation you need build-essential and make
+To compile you need to install build-essential and make

 ```raw
 apt install build-essential